There is an option now on your profile page

 - Those Allied planes in the above list that were not powered by a Merlin were often powered by a Pratt & Whitney Wasp and/or its variant engines.
 Both the Merlin and the Wasp—and the people who made them—deserve a lot of credit.

 - While the Brewster 239 fighter has received a lot bad press in the US and elsewhere, due to the glacial pace the factory turned them out and some correctable bugs that nobody invested the time to fix, but the Finns loved it when they got hold of it under Lend-Lease.
 It was maneuverable, durable, and had a long air endurance time of 4 hours.
 It was popular enough that the State Aircraft Factory (today's Patria Industries) designed their own wooden copy of it, the VL Humu, the prototype of which is on display in the Central Finland Aviation Museum.
 Almost all top Finnish aces scored at least some victories with a Buffalo, with top pilots Hans Wind (39 kills of his 78) and Ilmari Juutilainen (36 of 94) leading the way.
 The plane had 32:1 kill to loss ratio against the Soviets, and some pilots went on to score victories even in the Lapland War against the Germans.
-The last Brewsters were phased out in 1944.
+The last Brewsters were phased out in 1948, having been used as liaison aircraft after the war.

 - Although reliant on more WWII technology, the F-82 Twin Mustang was primarily developed after the war ended.
 Basically, it's essentially two P-51s kitbashed together, with the propellers geared to spin in opposite directions to avoid gyroscopic issues.
 On the occasions where a Twin Mustang pilot found himself being tailed by a jet fighter, he could basically pull a Crazy Ivan by cutting one of the engines and slamming on the rudder, pulling a tight turn that no jet of the era could hope to match.